ruddyj2/SQL-Audit-Scripts/README.md

 ### Find broken database users on all databases (SQL logins mapping is broken)

 These users are known as orphaned users because the associated link between the login and user is broken.
-Refer this [tip](/sqlservertip/1590/understanding-and-dealing-with-orphaned-users-in-a-sql-server-database/) for more information and how to fix these.

     EXEC master.sys.sp_msforeachdb '
     print ''?''